jacobm3/secops-custom-roles/README.md

 ## Roles
 This repo contains Terraform code for custom SecOps IAM roles, if you require something more granular than the prebuilt Chronicle API Admin, Editor, and Viewer roles.

-The latest pre-built GCP role definitions can be in the console here:
+The latest pre-built GCP role definitions can be found in the console here:

 https://console.cloud.google.com/iam-admin/roles/details/roles